baqirbalti/hotel_bot/README.md

 # 🏨 Stay O'clock Hotel Chatbot

-A smart AI-powered hotel assistant built using **FastAPI**, **LangChain**, and **Mistral LLM**.
+A smart AI-powered hotel assistant built using **FastAPI**, **LangChain**, and **llama3-8b-8192**.
 This chatbot helps users inquire about room availability, services, hotel policies, and more — via **WhatsApp** or web-based UI.
 It handles predefined questions with instant replies and routes unknown queries for manual handling.

 ---

 ## 🌐 Live Use Case
 **Hotel Name:** Stay O'clock Hotel and Restaurant
 **Location:** Skardu (Clifton Pul near Abdullah Hospital)
-**Email:** baqirbalti777@gmail.com
+**Email:** stayoclockhotel@gmail.com

 ---